-'''

 exploreGSAres(gsaRes, browser = TRUE, geneAnnot = NULL, genesets)

-'''

-browser a logical, whether or not to open the Shiny app in a browser window.
-Set to geneAnnot a data. frame, containing gene annotation.
-The first column should be gene IDs matching those in gsares.
+gsaRes an object of class GSAres, as returned from runGSA() or an object returned from runGSAhyper(). browser a logical, whether or not to open the Shiny app in a browser window.
+Set to FALSE to open an interactive window directly in RStudio. geneAnnot a data.frame, containing gene annotation.
+The first column should be gene IDs matching those in gsares. genesets a character vector or list (named or un-named) of character vectors containing subsets of gene-set names that can be selected and displayed in the network plot.